dankamongmen/notcurses/README.md

 * (OPTIONAL) (rust bindings): rust 1.47.0+, [bindgen](https://crates.io/crates/bindgen) 0.55.1+, pkg-config 0.3.18+, cty 0.2.1+
 * (runtime) Linux 5.3+ or FreeBSD 11+

+### macOS prerequisites

+Currently, Notcurses supports only Homebrew (https://brew.sh) for installation of extra packages not available in the macOS SDK.
+Names below represent the Homebrew recipe name, to be installed with `brew install $NAME`.

+* pkg-config
+* ffmpeg
+* libunistring
+* pandoc

 ### Building

 * Create a subdirectory, traditionally `build`.
 Enter the directory.